Hamiltonicity of Token Graphs of some Join Graphs: A relationship between Gray codes for combinations and the Hamiltonicity of token graphs

-The relationship between the closeness graph associated to $S$ with respect to one of these closeness conditions and some token graphs is the following: for the transposition condition, the closeness graph associated is isomorphic to the $k$-token graph of $K_n$; for the adjacent transposition condition, the closeness graph associated is isomorphic to the $k$-token graph of $P_n$; and for the one or two apart transposition condition, the closeness graph associated is isomorphic to the $k$-token graph of $P_n^2$.
-This relationship can be generalized as follows: for a closeness relation $C$ (with underlying graph $G$), the closeness graph associated to $S$ with respect to $C$ is isomorphic to the $k$-token graph of $G$.
-A direct consequence of this fact is that a Gray code and a cyclic Gray code for $S$ with respect to $C$ correspond to a Hamiltonian path and a Hamiltonian cycle of the $k$-token graph of $G$.
+Note that when the closeness graph $G(S,C)$ associated to $S$ with respect to $C$ is isomorphic to the $k$-token graph of some graph $G$, then a Gray code and a cyclic Gray code for $S$ with respect to $C$ correspond to a Hamiltonian path and a Hamiltonian cycle, respectively, of the $k$-token graph of $G$.